nexusformat/definitions/dev_tools/nyaml2nxdl/README.md

 **NOTE: Please use python3.8 or above to run this converter**

-**Tools purpose**: Offer a simple YAML-based schema and a XML-based schema to describe NeXus instances.
-These can be NeXus application definitions or classes such as base or contributed classes.
-Users either create NeXus instances by writing a YAML file or a XML file which details a hierarchy of data/metadata elements.
+**Tools purpose**: Offer a simple way to edit NeXus definitions in YAML format.
+These can be NeXus application definitions or base classes.
-The forward (YAML -> NXDL.XML) and backward (NXDL.XML -> YAML) conversions are implemented.
+Both forward (YAML -> NXDL.XML) and backward (NXDL.XML -> YAML) conversions are implemented.

 **How the tool works**:
 - nyaml2nxdl.py
-1. Reads the user-specified NeXus instance, either in YML or XML format.
+1. Reads the user-specified NeXus definition, either in YAML or XML format.
-2. If input is in YAML, creates an instantiated NXDL schema XML tree by walking the dictionary nest.
+2. If input is in YAML, it creates the definition in NXDL's XML format.
-   If input is in XML, creates a YML file walking the dictionary nest.
+   If input is an NXDL definition in XML format, it creates a corresponding YAML file.
-3. Write the tree into a YAML file or a properly formatted NXDL XML schema file to disk.
-4. Optionally, if --append argument is given, the XML or YAML input file is interpreted as an extension of a base class and the entries contained in it are appended below a standard NeXus base class.
+3. Optionally, if --append argument is given, the XML or YAML input file is interpreted as an extension of the existing definition, so instead of creating a new file from scratch, the original file is rather extended.
-   You need to specify both your input file (with YAML or XML extension) and NeXus class (with no extension).
-   Both .yaml and .nxdl.xml file of the extended class are printed.

 ```console
 user@box:~$ python nyaml2nxdl.py